Inertia Helpers

 litestar_vite.inertia.helpers.is_lazy_prop(value: Any) TypeGuard[DeferredProp[Any, Any] | StaticProp[Any, Any]][source]

-Check if value is a deferred property.
+Check if value is a lazy property (StaticProp or DeferredProp).

 Parameters: